What's the best AI language learning app in 2024?

-Assuming you haven't been unplugged from the internet for the last year, you'll likely have heard of ChatGPT, the world's most advanced artificial intelligence (AI) tool.
+Assuming you haven't been unplugged from the internet for the last year, you'll likely have heard of ChatGPT, one of the world's most advanced artificial intelligence (AI) tools.

 Perhaps you've also seen YouTubers sharing ways of practicing your target language with ChatGPT.
-The reality is that ChatGPT isn't specifically designed for learning languages.
-Because of this, it isn't the ideal tool.
+But it isn't specifically designed to be an AI language teacher.
+Because of this, it isn't the best tool for language learners.

 In this 5-minute article, I'll share the best AI language learning apps, as well as quickly cover the limitations of ChatGPT for this use case (if you want to skip straight to the best language learning AI, click here).